 Obscure occupies a small shop front on the right as Lower Bridge Street slopes down towards the river.
 Although literally a few minutes from the city centre, it could be a different world down here, the streets much quieter.
 Obscure has an inset door on the right and a large, two-paned floor-to-ceiling window on the left, lined with four low stools on the pavement outside, although you’re better off heading in if you want a seat.
 Not that there’s that much more inside, at least not at first glance…

-There’s a four-person window-bar behind you to the left, with a low, six-person coffee table in the centre, and counter at the back.
+There’s an L-shaped arrangement of four two-person tables which run along padded benches down left-hand wall and along the window at the front, with the counter at the back.
 And that’s it, until you notice, at the back on the right, a short, narrow corridor.
 This leads past the counter to what might be Obscure’s best feature, it’s cosy back room, styled, in Nick’s words, after a speakeasy.

 I loved it!
 The windowless room offers an immediate contrast to the sunlit front, providing the perfect hideaway if you want to escape from the world for an hour or two.
 There’s a pair of armchairs immediately to the left of the door and a row of four two-person tables along a wooden bench against the back wall, but that’s it.

-Returning to the front, the counter has a simple layout, cakes and till to the right, two-group La Marzocco Linea espresso machine to the left, with the menu on the back wall along with the Moccamaster batch brewer and the boiler for the pour-over.
+Returning to the front, the counter has a simple layout, cakes and till to the right, two-group La Marzocco Linea espresso machine to the left, with the menu on the back wall along with the Moccamaster batch brewer.
 There’s also a small retail shelf on the right-hand wall where you can buy reusable cups and bags of coffee.

-Talking of which, Obscure uses Climpson and Sons signature Estate espresso, a washed single-origin Sidamo Sasaba from the Guji region of Ethiopia.
-I had this as an espresso, a lovely, complex, sweet coffee, the perfect note on which to end my short visit to Chester that day.
+Talking of which, Obscure uses Climpson and Sons signature Estate espresso.
+I had this as an espresso on my first visit.
+The Estate espresso, at that point a washed single-origin Sidamo Sasaba from the Guji region of Ethiopia, was lovely, sweet and complex.

 |66 LOWER BRIDGE STREET • CHESTER • CH1 1RU|